Yoshimmo/Yoshimmo/README.md

 - Hi, I’m @Yoshimmo
 - I’m interested in making life easier with the aid of modern IT tools.
-- I’m currently learning AppsScript, Python, etc. Different languages which can be useful for practical use.
+- I’m currently learning AppsScript, Python, etc. Different languages which can be useful for practical usage.
 - 📫 How to reach me via yoshimmo@gmail.com or @yoshimmo in telegram.

 <!---